Blogging can seriously burn you out.

 Think of when your favorite Youtuber or blogger starts pumping out meaningless content just for the sake of getting content up.

-You, as their audience, start feeling bored or not wanting to read or watch them anymore because you can sense when their content starts to go downhill because they’re just burnt out or don’t have a passion on the subject anymore.
+You, as their audience, start feeling bored or no longer want to read or watch them anymore because you can sense when their content starts to go downhill.

 So keep that in mind.
 Your audience can seriously sense it when the creators they love to read or watch produce half-assed content!